TianyueChu/vertical_xgboost_nvidia_flare/README.md

 # Vertical Federated XGBoost
-This example shows how to use vertical federated learning with [NVIDIA FLARE](https://nvflare.readthedocs.io/en/main/index.html) on tabular data.
+This project implements Vertical Federated Learning using XGBoost, designed to operate with [NVIDIA FLARE](https://nvflare.readthedocs.io/en/main/index.html) on tabular data.
 Here we use the optimized gradient boosting library [XGBoost](https://github.com/dmlc/xgboost) and leverage its federated learning support.

 Before starting please make sure you set up a [virtual environment](../../README.md#set-up-a-virtual-environment) and install the additional requirements: